System-Wide Accessibility Improvements

 Red Line

-Since Wollaston Station reopened in August 2019, all of our Red Line stations are accessible.
-However, there are still some minor accessibility barriers throughout the system, such as heavy doors and broken sidewalks.
+Since Wollaston station reopened in August 2019, all Red Line stations have been accessible.
+However, minor-to-moderate accessibility barriers still exist, such as heavy doors and broken sidewalks.

 - Construct new, secondary elevators at key locations and modernize select existing elevators